Registration Opens June 24 at 10am

 Carol will teach her technique for applying a heat-transfer image to fabric for the purpose of freestyle machine embroidery and will bring a selection of images already printed.

 Techniques for accommodating large pieces, tips for troubleshooting, and options for finishing and mounting will be discussed.
-There will be informal discussions about developing ideas and evaluating work.
+Informal discussions about developing ideas and evaluating work will be encouraged.
 Students may work either three-dimensionally or two-dimensionally.

 Students need a sewing machine in good working order.
 The machine should be able to lower its feed dogs and needs a darning or a freestyle embroidery foot.